Workshop Series

 The Pilot Project was a six-week program held by Her Work in Engineering with 22 women from across Canada and the United States, each with a wide range of experience and links to the profession.

-Based on participant feedback and facilitator insights, the Deep Work Series was created to deepen its impact, with the following enhancements:
+Based on participant feedback and facilitator insights, this series was modified to deepen its impact, with the following enhancements:

-• Added topic of mentoring, helping participants to effectively pay it forward
+Added the topic of mentoring, helping participants to effectively pay it forward

 Validation and Support